-- BLS will complete the fourth year, and begin the fifth year, of production data collection as part of the first five-year refresh cycle. - BLS will publish the data from the third year of production data collection from the initial three-year data collection cycle and complete sample design research for the refresh cycle. - We will continue software development activities for the VIT platform.
+- BLS completed the fourth year, and begin the fifth year, of production data collection as part of the first five-year refresh cycle. - BLS published the data from the third year of production data collection from the initial three-year data collection cycle and complete sample design research for the refresh cycle.

+• We will continue software development activities for the VIT platform.